massimocaprinali/cloud-foundry-public/liberty-optionsForPushing.md

 ```
 {: pre}

-Note: The web apps that are deployed as part of the packaged server are accessible under the context root, as determined by the Liberty profile.
+The web apps that are deployed as part of the packaged server are accessible under the context root, as determined by the Liberty profile.
+{: note}

 ### Modification of the server.xml file
 {: #modifications_of_serverxml}